 Penalties for drug offences are severe and may include imprisonment.
-See our
+More information:

 Homosexual acts are illegal and penalties include fines and imprisonment.
-See our
+More information:

 A licence is required to export precious stones from Guinea.
 Failure to supply a licence on demand can lead to imprisonment.